 I'm JCherry producer and host of VOICE of the CITY,Tuesday from 8-9PM, Showcasing live and local music, arts, and culture.

-Now here’s some of what’s going on in our area this week:
+Here's a rundown of what's going down in our area this week.

 Now here's a rundown of cinema off the beaten track in Central Connecticut:

 Hartford’s Real Art Ways MARJORIE PRIME is on screen through Sunday and THE TRIP TO SPAIN, which offers a view into the rich culinary history of Spain is on screen through Thursday.
 MAY IT LAST: A PORTRAIT OF THE AVETT BROTHERS plays tonight.
 The Films Columbus and Swim Team open on Friday at Real Art Ways.
 Details & screening times at www.realartways.org

 Trinity College’s Cinestudio in Hartford tonight, it’s the Falsettos, and Friday is Baby Driver and The Breakfast Club.
 On Sunday, at Cinestudio.
 You can see Al Gore's new film "An Inconvenient Sequel: Truth to Power," following up on his earlier book-cum-movie "An Inconvenient Truth."
 Check the website for full schedule and screening times. http://www.cinestudio.org/